College of Arts and Architecture

 School of Architecture

-The School of Architecture offers a five and a half year professional program culminating in a Master of Architecture degree.
+The School of Architecture offers a one and a half year professional program culminating in a Master of Architecture (M.Arch) degree.
 The Master of Architecture is fully accredited by the National Architectural Accrediting Board (NAAB).
-Additionally the Masters of Architecture program meets the educational requirements needed for U.S. licensure with the National Council of Architectural Registration Boards (NCARB).
+Additionally the Master of Architecture program meets the educational requirements needed for U.S. licensure with the National Council of Architectural Registration Boards (NCARB).
 The program has approximately 300 undergraduate students and 60 graduate students.

 School of Art